sttp-book/sttp-book/chapters/getting-started/test-automation.md

 After all, developers now have to not only write production code, but also test code.
 Developers now have to not only maintain production code, but also maintain test code.
  _This could not be further from the truth_.
- Once you master the tools and techniques, formalizing test cases as JUnit methods will actually save you time; imagine how many times you have executed the same manual test over and over.
+ Once you master the tools and techniques, formalising test cases as JUnit methods will actually save you time; imagine how many times you have executed the same manual test over and over.
 How much time have you lost by doing the same task repeatedly?